Tax Incentives for Incubator Companies

 WIN serves as the Innovation Hot Spot in the WNY economic development region, and can certify companies for eligibility.
 To be certified, companies must be:

-- In good standing with a WIN incubator
+- Enrolled and in good standing with a WIN incubator

 Once qualified, a company enters into a five year window of exemption from state corporate income tax and state sales tax on purchases.
 In that period, partners in the company are also eligible to deduct their income from the incubator company.